coding-blocks/judge-workers/README.md

 # judge-workers

-This is one of the component of Coding Blocke Online Code Judge v2
+This is one of the components of Coding Blocks Online Code Judge v2

 [![Build Status](https://travis-ci.org/coding-blocks/judge-workers.svg?branch=master)](https://travis-ci.org/coding-blocks/judge-workers)